FredL17/Sorting-Visualizer-Angular/README.md

 Sorting Visualizer is a web application that allows users to animate different sorting algorithms.

-The application supports the following algorithms:
+So far, the application supports the following algorithms:

 1. Merge sort
 2. Quick sort
-3. Bubble sort (coming soon)
+3. Bubble sort
-4. Insertion sort (coming soon)
+4. Insertion sort
-5. Selection sort (coming soon)
+5. Selection sort

 ## Deploy the app locally